 graph_types

-Required (for statistical indicators): This setting is used if you would like the chart type to depend on the user-selected unit of measurement or series.
+Required (for statistical indicators that don't use the alternative "graph_type" setting): This setting is used if you would like the chart type to depend on the user-selected unit of measurement or series.
 It has a more complex structure than graph_type (singular).
 For example:

 graph_types: